The Bill: Episodes

+Specials

-A series of special episodes titled The Bill Uncovered were produced to reflect the stories of select characters and events.
-The first was The Bill Uncovered : Des and Reg (2004) – The story of the unusual friendship between PC Des Taviner and PC Reg Hollis, traversing their history from Des's first day at Sun Hill to his death in a Sun Hill cell.
+A series of episodes titled The Bill Uncovered were produced to reflect the stories of select characters and events.
+The first was The Bill Uncovered : Des and Reg (2004) – The story of the unusual friendship between PC Des Taviner (Paul Usher) and PC Reg Hollis (Jeff Stewart), traversing their history from Des's first day at Sun Hill to his death in a Sun Hill cell.

-The second was The Bill Uncovered : Kerry's Story (2004), the story of PC Kerry Young, who met her death outside Sun Hill.
-The third special was The Bill Uncovered : Jim's Story (2005), the story of DC Jim Carver – from his first day at Sun Hill (in the pilot "Woodentop").
-The last was The Bill Uncovered: On The Front Line (2006), in which Superintendent Adam Okaro recounts the extraordinary events that have surrounded Sun Hill over his time in charge.
+The second was The Bill Uncovered: Kerry's Story (2004), the story of PC Kerry Young (Beth Cordingly), who met her death outside Sun Hill.
+The third special was The Bill Uncovered : Jim's Story (2005), the story of DC Jim Carver (Mark Wingett) – from his first day at Sun Hill (in the pilot "Woodentop").
+The last was The Bill Uncovered: On The Front Line (2006), in which Superintendent Adam Okaro (Cyril Nri) recounts the extraordinary events that have surrounded Sun Hill over his time in charge.
 A review of the second of these specials criticised the "increasingly degenerative plotlines" of the series, and characterised the special as a "cheerless outing" covering The Bill's "travesties of plot".
-All four editions of The Bill Uncovered were released on DVD in Australia as part of The Bill Series 26 DVD boxset, 30 April 2014.
+All four editions of The Bill Uncovered were released on DVD in Australia as part of The Bill Series 26 DVD boxset on 30 April 2014.

-In 2008 a special programme called "The Bill Made Me Famous" in light of the show's 25th anniversary was broadcast, which saw former actors and special guest stars telling their accounts of working on the show and how it changed their lives.
-It included old favourites such as Billy Murray (DS Don Beech), Chris Ellison (DI Frank Burnside) and popular TV personalities such as Paul O'Grady and Les Dennis.
+To celebrate the show's 25th anniversary, a special programme The Bill Made Me Famous was broadcast in November 2008.
+Narrated by Martin Kemp, it features former actors and special guest stars discussing their time working on the show and how it changed their lives, including Paul O'Grady, Les Dennis, Michelle Collins, Pauline Quirke and Darren Day.

-A two-part crossover episode with the German series Leipzig Homicide, entitled "Proof of Life", was broadcast in November 2008.
-This included scenes filmed in Germany; other countries in which episodes were filmed included France (Foreign Body, 1999) and Australia (Beech on the Run, 2001).

-Following The Bill's final episode, on 31 August 2010, a one-hour special titled Farewell The Bill was broadcast.
+Immediately following the final episode, a one-hour special titled Farewell The Bill was broadcast on 31 August 2010.
 The special explored the history of the series and gave viewers a behind the scenes look at the filming of the last episode.
 This special was later released on DVD in Australia on 5 October 2011, along with the last two-part episode "Respect".